Debate League FAQs

 Many public and private school debate teams meet for 4-6 hours per week, giving them tons of time with coaches to prep for full, monthly debates and multiple outside tournaments.
-Homeschool Debate League, on the other hand, only meets "in class" for 4-hours per month, supplemented with training videos.
+Debate League, on the other hand, only meet "in class" for 4-hours per month, supplemented with training videos.

-The result of this shortened training and practice time is that rather than focus on monthly debates and outside tournaments, we focus on two intra-club tournaments per school year, and one internal club tournament.
-As far as Debate League intra-club tournaments, the Winter Classic is held over three days the second week of December, and the SLAM tournament is held on the second Saturday in June.
-The internal club tournaments are held in March.
+The result of this reduced training and practice time is that, rather than focusing on monthly debates and outside tournaments, we focus on two inter-club tournaments per school year, and one intra-club tournament.
+Debate League inter-club tournaments include the Winter Classic, which is held over three days during the second week of December, and the SLAM tournament, which is held on the second Saturday in June.
+Intra-club tournaments are held in March.

-Should I do Speakers League instead, or in addition to Debate League?
+Should I do Speakers League instead of, or in addition to, Debate League?

 Success in debate is a combination of preparation and presentation, leading to perceptual dominance by one team over the other.
 While the words are the most important part of debate, judges are also influenced by excellent presentation.
 Speakers League focuses on impromptu speaking, presentation techniques, and critical evaluation, all indispensable skills in debate.

 How much does it cost to join?

 There is a special for the first eight members of each Debate League club launching in September 2018.
 You will see this offer on the joining area if it is still available.
-Our normal dues are as follows: There is a one-time, non-refundable, $75 registration/materials fee per child when you join a Homeschool Debate League club.
+Our normal dues are as follows: There is a one-time, non-refundable, $75 registration/materials fee per child when you join a Debate League club.
 Dues, if paid annually, are $420.
 If you would prefer a month-to-month arrangement, you may opt to pay dues of $40 per month, year-round, until you withdraw from the club.

 Why are monthly dues collected during the summer when the club doesn’t meet?

 All of our Debate League dues are essentially annual.
 You can either pay $420 per year all at once, or $480 per year in $40/month increments.
-There are three reasons:
+There are three reasons for this:

 - We found that parents like the flexibility of a paying a smaller month-to-month figure, especially because dues are non-refundable.